joshuamccluskey/Google-Apps-Script-GAS-Contracting-CRM-Workflow/README.md

-# Contracting-CRM-Workflow
+# contracting-crm-workflow
-Contracting workflow developed using Google Apps Script incorporating Google Worksoace Apps Drive, Forms, Sheets, Docs, and Gmail
+Google Apps Script incorporating Google Worksoace Apps Drive, Forms, Sheets, Docs, and Gmail.
+Contracting workflow developed using.
+This workflow prevented backlogs due to heavy workloads on individuals.
+It allowed greater oversight on the workload and allowed to assign workloads evenly amongst staff.
+Automation allowed for email notifications and update status emails to follow standard templates that were maintained on Google Docs.
+Documents were automatically orgainzed and uploaded to Google Drive and then recalled and attached to notification emails.